What is anti-androgen therapy?

 Side effects of spironolactone include:

-- Nausea, diarrhoea
+- Nausea, diarrhoea, gastrointestinal bleeding

 - Drowsiness (possibly due to high blood potassium levels)